-- Our DSL is Zubair Patel Safeguarding and Behaviuor Lead.
-The DSL takes lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns: head@rbhs.org.uk. - When the DSL is absent, the deputy Bilal Mulla Deputy DSL, will act as cover. - If the DSL and deputy are not available, Imran Pandor Welfare will act as cover (for example, during out-of-hours/out-of-term activities).
+- Our DSL is Zubair Patel.
+The DSL takes the lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

+Head@rbhs.org.uk

+- When the DSL is absent, the DDSL MI Bilal Mulla will act as cover. - If the DSL and deputy are not available, Hafsa Patel will act as cover (for example, during out-ofhours/out-of-term activities).